osmandapp/web/main/docs/user/troubleshooting/navigation.md

 ### Calculation of 50 km routes for pedestrians

-If you select *Walking* profile, the app may crash.
-There may be causes for this:
+If you select the Walking profile, the application may crash, which is only relevant if you have selected the [**Standard routing A***](../navigation/guidance/navigation-settings.md#development-settings) in the navigation settings.
+This can happen for several reasons:
-- If you have created a route longer than 50 km.
+- If you have created a route that is longer than 50 km.
 - The number of direct points on the route exceeds 1 million.
-- You are using a mobile device to process a 50 km long route (not recommended, but you can use the Web version to calculate such a route).
+- You are using a mobile device to process a route 50 km long (not recommended, but you can use the web version to calculate such a route).

-If you need to create a route of a similar distance, use other profile types, such as *Bicycle*.
+If you need to create a route of the same distance, use other profile types, such as *Bicycle*.

 ## The calculated route does not seem correct